Skeleton Lake (Ontario): Geography

-The lake is about 8.3 km long and 4.8 km wide, lies at an elevation of 280 m and is in the Lake Huron drainage basin.
+The lake is about 8.3 km long and 4.8 km wide, lies at an elevation of 280 m, and is in the Lake Huron drainage basin.
+The lake is known for its clear and deep water.
+Lake depths in the main basin reach over 200 feet.
 The sole outflow is the Skeleton River at the west of the lake.
 It is controlled by the Skeleton Lake Dam and flows through the community of Bent River to Skeleton Bay on Lake Rosseau.

-There are two public use islands in the area.
+There are two public-use islands in the area.
 The Hog's Back is a small rock island which used to exhibit much religious graffiti, but has since been eco-scrubbed and now is a bare rock with a fire pit, near Greer Bay.
-Anderson's island has a population of silver birches, along with a cliff-jumping area on the south-east side of the island, and also has religious oriented graffiti carved into the trees and painted onto rocks.
-Other public access areas exist including a government dock in Wilson's Bay.
+Anderson's island has a population of silver birches, along with a cliff-jumping area on the south-east side of the island, and also has religious-oriented graffiti carved into the trees and painted onto rocks.
+Other public-access areas exist, including a government dock in Wilson's Bay access from Skeleton Lake Road #2 and Beaman's Bay access from Skeleton Lake Road #3.

 Geology

 The lake is thought to have been formed as a result of a meteorite impact.
 About 800 million years ago, an asteroid impact is suspected to have created a crater much larger than the remnant lake.
-Periods of glaciation since then have removed the original crater, leaving a lake approximately 2.2 miles across and 100 meters deep at its center.
-Skeleton Lake is recognized as a suspected impact crater.
-Ironclad evidence of the impact hypothesis would have been removed during the ice ages, and unless more shock geomorphology is found the crater's origin cannot be certified beyond a reasonable doubt.
-Due to the spring fed nature of the lake, the water is exceptionally clear.
+Periods of glaciation since then have removed the original crater, leaving a lake approximately 2.2 mi across and 100 meters deep at its centre.
+Ironclad evidence of the impact hypothesis would have been removed during the ice ages, and unless more shock geomorphology is found, the crater's origin cannot be certified beyond a reasonable doubt.

+Due to the spring-fed nature of the lake, the water is exceptionally clear.
 According to residents of the lake, on calm days it is possible to see up to 30 m underwater with the naked eye.

 Folklore

-Skeleton Lake, or the pool of bones, is so named because when surveyors were working on the north shore, they came upon two skeletons resting on the rocks.
+Skeleton Lake, or the Pool of Bones, is so named because, when surveyors were working on the north shore, they came upon two skeletons resting on the rocks.
 When they asked a local Indian chief where the skeletons came from, they were told that he and his people had camped one winter on Skeleton Lake.
 When food became scarce the tribe decided to move elsewhere.
 One mother, with a fourteen-year-old son too weak to move, refused to accompany them.
 They died together of starvation, and the lake was named in memory of this mother and her son.
-It is said there is an underground current that leads south but no attempts have been made to find where it leads.
+It is said there is an underground current that leads south, but no attempts have been made to find where it leads.